timemeansalot/SourceFiles/hexo-site/source/_posts/macos-develop.md

    - this will install scala related stuff and **<u>sbt</u>**(scala build tool)
    - however, you still have to install **Java Runtime** to run scala, using `brew install openjdk` Test installation: `scala -version`
+     **😭NOTES**: make sure you have correctly set `JAVA_HOME` to the right directory, otherwise `sbt` or `mill` will fail to run.
+     In MacOS, you can use `/usr/libexec/java_home` command to show the correct `JAVA_HOME` path.

 2. mill: Chisel build tool, faster than sbt, but takes more disk space, using `brew install mill` to install mill.
+   After installation, you can use `mill version` to check if mill is correctly installed.

 3. follow [chisel-bootcamp guide](https://github.com/freechipsproject/chisel-bootcamp/blob/master/Install.md) to install jupyter and scala kernel for python.